-The scientific name of the bush viper snakes is Atheris.
-Here is a look at some of the different species of bush vipers that are found around the world:
+The scientific name of these snakes is Atheris.
+Here is a look at some of the different species that are found around the world:

-- The higher classification of the bush viper snake is vipers.
+- The higher classification of this snake is vipers.

 - In the scientific world, they rank as Genus.

-Take a look at the common and distinctive features of the bush viper snakes in terms of the way they look.
+Take a look at the common and distinctive features of these snakes in terms of the way they look:

-- Usually, almost all the different species of the bush viper snake, such as the African bush viper, American bush viper, red bush viper and others, have a head that is triangular in shape and is quite broad.
+- Usually, almost all the different species of this snake, such as the African variety, American variety, red variety and others, have a head that is triangular in shape and is quite broad.

-- The head of the bush viper snake is in typical cases larger than the size of the neck.
+- The head of this snake is in typical cases larger than the size of the neck.

-- This makes the head of the bush viper look distinctly different from the neck.
+- This makes the head of this viper look distinctly different from the neck.

-- Also, the crown of the bush viper snake is usually covered with small and smooth scales.
+- Also, the crown of this viper snake is usually covered with small and smooth scales.

-- In almost all the type of bush viper snakes, the eyes are quite large and the pupils are elliptical in shape.
+- In almost all the types of Atheris, the eyes are quite large and the pupils are elliptical in shape.

 - This kind of pupil not only makes it easier for these snakes to be able to see in the dark, making it easier for them to find their prey while they are on a hunt.

 - Also, one thing that is quite noticeable in the location of the eyes on the snake is the fact that their eyes are separated from the area of the mouth along the upper jaw by about 1 to 3 rows of scales.